openhab/openhab-docs/_addons_bindings/zwave/doc/inovelli/lzw31sn_0_0.md

 ### Parameter 21: AC Power Type

 AC Power Type

-The following option values may be configured -:
+Select whether you are wiring your switch with or without a neutral wire.
+(0=No-Neutral, 1=Neutral) The following option values may be configured, in addition to values in the range 0 to 1 -:

 | Value  | Description |
 |--------|-------------|